Interesting security stuff: Why Adam Savage Won't Trust USB Keys

 mess up things.
 Everything must go as expected or there could be failure.
 Also there is no feedback only one way traffic of key strokes, although you can think of using wifi or bluetooth to control when and what actions are typed (or mouse actions)

 the attacker must then be able to see the screen.
-So I guess this method it is quite error prone, but this still can be a viable way in.
+So I guess this method can be quite error prone, but this still can be a viable way in.
 I really think it is a great way of selling security,

 as it is impressive to see this in action.